Tactics

 War cart specifications

-- If the enemy launch a skirmish run with roughly one hundred horsemen, individual arquebusiers are ordered to shoot at their own discretion.
+- If the enemy sent forth a skirmish run with roughly one hundred horsemen, individual arquebusiers were instructed to shoot at their own discretion.

 Defensive deployment

-- If the enemy continue to close in despite the arquebus volleys and rocket barrage (see above), blast them with rocket carts and Wu Di Da Jiang Jun (無敵大將軍) carts.
+- If the enemy continued to close in despite the arquebus volleys and rocket barrage (see above), blast them with rocket carts and Wu Di Da Jiang Jun (無敵大將軍) carts.

-- If the enemy still manage to press on despite all of the above, send out Qi Bing Dui (奇兵隊) to engage them.
+- If the enemy still managed to press on despite all of the above, Qi Bing Dui (奇兵隊) would be sent out to engage them.

-- Once deployed, Qi Bing Dui will shoot the enemy with two arquebus volleys, and then a shower of rockets and arrows.
-As the enemy draw closer, they regroup into Mandarin Duck Formation to meet the cavalry charge.
+- Once deployed, Qi Bing Dui would shoot the enemy with two arquebus volleys, and then a shower of rockets and arrows.
+As the enemy drew closer, Qi Bing Dui would regroup into Mandarin Duck Formation to meet the cavalry charge.

-- If the enemy attempt to carry out repeated cavalry charges, on their third try break formation and countercharge the enemy.
+- If the enemy carried out repeated cavalry charges, on their third attempt break formation and countercharge the enemy.

 Other blog posts in my Che Ying series: